MKTG 3700 Basic Marketing: 3 semester hours

 MKTG 3760 Business to Business Marketing: 3 semester hours

-Prerequisites: Senior standing, MATH 1105, MKTG 3700 and a 2.0 overall GPA.
+Prerequisites: MATH 1105, MKTG 3700, 2.0 overall GPA and Senior standing.
 A study of the nature of the business-to-business (organizational) marketplace, concentrating on those aspects that differentiate it from consumer markets.
 The major focus of the course is marketing strategy, starting with analysis of the market wants and segments, concepts of pricing, the distribution arrangements, and buyer/seller relations.
 In this last area, consideration will be given to service, personal selling, sales promotion, and advertising, as found in the organizational marketplace.
 At all times emphasis is given to relating business-to-business marketing strategy to basic concepts in underlying business disciplines.
 Lectures and case discussions are used heavily in the course.

 MKTG 3770 Introduction to Transportation: 3 semester hours

-Prerequisite: A minimum campus GPA of 2.0; also Junior standing or instructor consent.
-This course provides an overview of the transportation sector, including history, providers, users, and government regulation.
-The importance and significance of transportation, the operational aspects of transportation modes of rail, water, motor, air and pipeline; the demand and supply of transportation, and the managerial aspects of these modes of transport will be covered in the course.
+Same as SCMA 3370.
+Prerequisite: A minimum campus GPA of 2.0.
+This course provides an overview of the transportation sector, including history, providers, users, government regulation, and the central role of transportation in supply chain management.
+The course covers the importance of domestic and global transportation, the operational aspects of the various transportation modes (rail, water, motor, air, and pipeline), the role of transportation intermediaries, the demand and supply of transportation, and the managerial aspects of transport in both the commercial and urban environment.

 MKTG 3771 Traffic and Transportation Management: 3 semester hours

-MKTG 3776 Transportation Security, Safety and Disaster Preparedness: 3 semester hours
+MKTG 3776 Transportation Security and Risk: 3 semester hours

-Prerequisites: Junior standing or intructor's consent.
-This course emphasizes security issues related to the nation’s highway, aviation, pipeline, inland waterway, transit, and rail networks, as well as port facilities.
-This course provides an overview of transportation safety issues including passenger and employee safety and hazardous materials.
-Strategies to prepare for transportation-related disasters in addition to the transport of people and goods after terrorism events or natural disasters are also addressed.
+Same as SCMA 3376.
+Prerequisites: SCMA 3370 or MKTG 3770 and a minimum campus GPA of 2.0.
+This course emphasizes risk and security issues related to transportation systems and supply chains, including highway, aviation, pipeline, waterway, transit, and rail networks, as well as port facilities.
+This course also provides an overview of transportation safety issues including passenger and employee safety, and hazardous materials.
+It addresses transportation and supply chain risk management and continuity strategies to prepare for, and respond to, disruptions as from terrorism events or natural disasters.

 MKTG 3777 Aviation Business: 3 semester hours

-Prerequisites: Junior standing or instructor's consent.
+Prerequisites: Junior standing or consent of instructor.
 This course addresses the development of aviation from the early 20th century through today, including significant aviation events, individuals, companies and aircraft.
 This course focuses on the administrative aspects of airline operations and management, aviation regulation and deregulation, commercial organizations and firms, as well as current industry trends.
 This course is not offered for graduate credit.

 MKTG 3780 International Marketing: 3 semester hours